What is St. John's like?

 Children are always welcome.
 We offer children's activities and programming during the Sunday Service, and occasionaly we provide activities and space for children in one corner of the worship space if the Sunday School is not offered on a particular day.
 Children are encouraged to be a part of the service and to join their families to receive Holy Communion.

-We want you to feel like you are part of the family.
-You do not need to be baptized to participate in worship and all are welcome to share in Communion.
+We want you to feel part of the family.
+You do not need to be baptized to participate in worship, and all are welcome to share in Communion.
 Ask anyone sitting next to you to help you follow the service.

-We sing from a wide variety of music sources including "Common Praise" (also known as "the blue book") which is the commonly used hymn book for the Anglican Church of Canada.
-In addition, we use songs and hymns from other sources and we are always willing to learn new songs.
-Each Sunday will usually be a mixture of "traditional" hymns and more contemporary songs.
+We sing from a wide variety of music sources including "Common Praise" - known as "the blue book"- used throughout the Anglican Church in Canada.
+We also sing songs and hymns from other sources, and we are always learning new songs.
+You will usually find that the music selection each Sunday is a blend of "traditional" and "more contemporary"0.